roryk/bcbio.rnaseq/README.md

 three things: transforming the counts to something the caller can use, resolving the groups to be compared from a list indicating which column in the table goes with which group and outputting a table with the DE calls in the right format.
-It is pretty simple to do.
+Each file takes three inputs:

 1. ``count-file``: a file of counts of reads mapping to genes, with the rows the IDs and the columns the sample names.
 This will be